Ultimate Naples Travel Guide for First-Time Visitors

 • Suite Cervantes ($$) – Stylish, quiet serviced accommodation in Naples’ historic centre, located close to eateries and Metro stops and praised by guests for being well-equipped and peaceful despite the busy city surroundings.

-• Relais Sole($$) – A comfortable guesthouse near Naples’ historic centre with clean, modern rooms, free Wi-Fi and easy walking access to attractions, the port and public transport, making it a convenient base for city exploration.
+• Relais Sole ($$) – A comfortable guesthouse near Naples’ historic centre with clean, modern rooms, free Wi-Fi and easy walking access to attractions, the port and public transport, making it a convenient base for city exploration.

 • Artemisia Domus Giardino ($$$) – Housed in a historical building, this hotel offers beautifully decorated rooms just minutes away walk Naples’ famous waterfront promenade, giving you stunning views of Mount Vesuvius.

 Naples has an extensive public transportation system, including buses, trams, and the metro.
 The city’s metro is an efficient way to reach the city’s major attractions and key areas.
 Tickets are affordable at around €1.20 for a 90-minute journey and you can use contactless card payment.
-There are also lots of bus routes, and funiculars connecting the city centre with the hilltop districts of Vomero and Posillipo
+There are also lots of bus routes, and funiculars connecting the city centre with the hilltop districts of Vomero and Posillipo.

 Walking is often the best way to explore Naples’ narrow streets and hidden gems, but taxis and ride-sharing services are also available (make sure the driver uses a meter or you agree on a fare beforehand).
 For day trips, use the Circumvesuviana train or Trenitalia’s regional trains for destinations like Pompeii, Herculaneum and Sorrento.
-Always remember to tap out with your contactless card to avoid being charged the maximum daily price (something I learned the hard way!).

 Neapolitans are known for their warmth and friendliness, and the best way to get in their good books is to respect the local customs and culture.
 For example, dressing modestly and behaving respectfully in the cathedral, churches, and other religious sites.

-Italian is the official language, but many people working in the tourist areas speak English.
-Don’t be afraid to try speaking Italian; locals often appreciate the effort and knowing a few basic words and phrases like “grazie” (thank you), “per favore” (please), and “scusi” (excuse me) go a long way.
-You might hear the locals speaking a local Neapolitano dialect but don’t worry, no one will expect you to understand it – standard Italian or English will be fine!
+While Italian is the official language, many people working in the tourist areas speak English.
+However, don’t be afraid to try speaking some Italian while you’re in Naples.
+Locals often appreciate the effort and knowing a few basic words and phrases like “grazie” (thank you), “per favore” (please), and “scusi” (excuse me) go a long way.

 I hope this guide helps you make the most of your time in Naples and know what to expect.
 From ancient ruins and bustling streets to world-renowned pizza and fascinating day trips within easy reach, I think Naples has so much to offer first-time and repeat visitors.
-Please let me know if you have any other questions.
-Buon Viaggio!

 Ciao for now